• Skip to main content

 ¼ cup (60 grams) ice-cold water, 3 large (150 grams) cold eggs, ½ cup (100 grams) active sourdough starter

 • Add the sugar and salt to the dough.
-Knead on medium-low speed for 20 minutes, or until the dough pulls cleanly away from the sides of the bowl.
+Knead on medium-low speed for about 15 minutes, or until the dough pulls cleanly away from the sides of the bowl.
 With the mixer running on low to medium-low, add the softened butter one tablespoon at a time, allowing each piece to fully incorporate before adding the next.
 The dough may separate but will come back together.

-¼ cup (50 grams) granulated sugar, 2 ½ teaspoons (10 grams) kosher salt, ½ cup (113 grams or 1 stick) unsalted butter
+¼ cup (50 grams) granulated sugar, 3 ½ teaspoons (10 grams) Diamond Crystal Kosher Salt, ½ cup (113 grams or 1 stick) unsalted butter

 • Transfer the dough to a lightly floured surface and divide it into 8 equal pieces.
 Shape each piece into a rectangle, then gather the edges up in the center to form a dumpling shape.
 Flip it over so the seam side is down and roll it into a tight ball.
 Pinch the bottom to seal.